-Prior to adoption of the Carson Marketplace The Boulevards at South Bay Specific Plan, the entire site was designated Mixed Use-Business Park (MU-BP) in the City's General Plan (adopted October 11, 2004).
+Prior to adoption of The Boulevards at South Bay Specific Plan, the entire site was designated Mixed Use-Business Park (MU-BP) in the City's General Plan (adopted October 11, 2004).
 This designation permits a mixture of commercial and business park/limited industrial uses in the same building, on the same parcel, or within the same area.
 However, the MU-BP designation does not permit residential uses.

-The Carson Marketplace The Boulevards at South Bay Specific Plan includes residential uses.
-Accordingly, the Specific Plan project includes an amendment to the City's General Plan to change the land use designation to Carson Marketplace The Boulevards at South Bay Specific Plan to allow a mixture of entertainment, commercial, office and residential uses.
+The Boulevards at South Bay Specific Plan includes residential uses.
+Accordingly, the Specific Plan project includes an amendment to the City's General Plan to change the land use designation to The Boulevards at South Bay Specific Plan to allow a mixture of entertainment, commercial, office and residential uses.